falkr/ttm4175/pages/prep-iot-api.md

 ---
 type: figure
 source: figures/iot/api-orchestration.svg
-caption: "In orchestration, one compo- nent is in the center of the interaction and manages all communication."
+caption: "In orchestration, one component is in the center of the interaction and manages all communication."
 ---

 **Choreography:** There is a global coordination of components, following a decentralized approach.